wintrmut3/wintrmut3.github.io/README.md

-"# wintrmut3.github.io"
+# wintrmut3.github.io"
-James Xu - This code is a clone of https://github.com/varadbhogayata/varadbhogayata.github.io
+James Xu - This code is a clone of https://github.com/varadbhogayata/varadbhogayata.github.io and is not to be taken seriously

 ![](2023-09-28-13-41-05.png)
 *Activity 1 - Image of Repo Locally.*